 The Height of Each Step

-This isn’t a factor that we typically have to keep in mind for burning calories.
-The height of the step both on a stairmaster and an actual flight of stairs makes a difference on how many calories you burn.
+This isn’t a factor that we typically have to keep in mind for burning calories running.
+The height of the step both on a Stairmaster and an actual flight of stairs makes a difference on how many calories you burn.

-If the step is taller, it will require more work to get up it and therefore burn more calories.
-For example, someone who weighs 125 pounds and climbs stair steps of 6” in height for 30 minutes will burn about 232 calories.
+A taller step requires more work to climb, and therefore burns more calories.
+For example, someone who weighs 125 pounds and climbs 6-inch-high steps for 30 minutes will burn about 232 calories.
 Change that height to 8” and you’ll burn about 25 calories more.

 If you want to figure out how many calories you’d burn based on stair height, check out this calculator.
 You can select heights of 6”, 8”, 10”, and 12”.
-By doubling the stair height from 6” to 12”, you’ll burn 75 calories more for a 30-minute workout weighing 125 pounds.
+By doubling the stair height from 6” to 12”, you’ll burn about 100 calories more for a 30-minute workout.

 Differences Between Walking and Climbing Stairs

-If you’re looking to burn calories, you’ll burn way more climbing stairs.
+If you’re looking to burn calories, you’ll burn way more climbing stairs as compared to walking.
 For a 30-minute workout, you’ll burn anywhere from 2-3x as many calories climbing stairs even compared to walking briskly.

 However, that doesn’t mean that you should only climb stairs and avoid any other workout.
-Cross-training is important because you aren’t overworking particular muscles, and it makes you more well-rounded.
+Cross-training is important because you avoid overworking particular muscles, and it makes you more well-rounded.

 Climbing Stairs Vs Other Activities